hapax/hapax.github.io/assets/problem-time.md

 There is something strange about being in a mind.
 There is something strange about being in time.

-#### The problem of time
+#### The bow and the arrow

-The problem can be clearly stated as follows: why cause and effect?
+The problem can be clearly stated as follows: *why change*?
+The presentist or blocker might answer: because existence.
+In other words, what exists is changing.
+If we dismiss this as temporal solipsism, and adopt an even-handed four-dimensionalist ontology, the question becomes: *why cause and effect*?
+Put differently, why can we remember the past but not the future?

+At this point, physicists will give a range of answers.
+The relativist says: because spacetime is a Lorentzian manifold.
+This is evidently so, but it explains nothing.
+The statistical mechanic will say: because entropy dictates